Misconduct investigation clouded sheriff candidate’s early career

 “It was a very difficult time of my life because it didn’t happen,” he said.

-If the allegations were true, McMahill later added, he never would have been promoted.
+If the allegations were true, McMahill added, he never would have been promoted.

 “I promoted every single rank, with four sheriffs at Metro, all very different, diverse people,” he said.